WORKSHOPS

 The concept of soul in philosophical and world religious traditions

-Abstracts must have a maximum of 600 words and be written in English according to our template; they must be submitted via Easychair (note that prior registration with EasyChair is required) by May 31, 2021.
+Abstracts must have a maximum of 600 words and be written in English according to our template; they must be submitted via Easychair (note that prior registration with EasyChair is required).
 In the submission, one of the keywords must be "Consciousness and the Self".
 At least one author of each accepted paper must register for the congress.

 Accepted abstracts will be published in the congress proceedings, which will be available during the congress.
 After the meeting authors will be invited to submit a complete version of their works, which will be peer-reviewed and published in a book and/or special issues of journals with publishers of international recognition.
 Peer-reviewed papers of previous WoCoLoR’s appeared as special issues of Logica Universalis (Springer), Sophia (Springer) and the Journal of Applied Logics (College Publications).
 For more details click here.